In my course of ministry life, I am so blessed to get exposure to many high caliber Kingdom-minded believers.

 What on God’s polychromatic planet am I talking about?
 I’m glad you asked.
 Here’s the thorn in my side.
-Please do not try to convince pastors, congregations, ministry leaders, and young adults entering the ministry that everyone should be pastoring a huge congregation with mega results and a mega budget!?
+Please do not try to convince pastors, congregations, ministry leaders, and young adults entering the ministry that everyone should be pastoring a massive congregation with mega results and a mega-budget!?
 Stop contributing to the less than feelings of insecurity that many of you are already struggling with.

 It’s not that I’m against believing for more.
 I mean, what preacher or musician doesn’t want to speak and minister to a larger congregation.
 Who among us non-mega ministers couldn’t make use of more salary?
 I’m okay with more, but I’m also okay with less.
 Whatever happened to the great gain of godly contentment?

 Before I list some ministry realities, let me share a little of my story.
 I came to grips with God’s call on my life into ministry leadership in early 1994.
 I got my feet wet with preaching and teaching whenever and wherever I could.
 In those early days of speaking ministry, I was so hungry to exercise my budding gifts that I’d speak anywhere at any time.
 However, I spent the first seventeen and a half years as a bi-vocational minister.
 The last twelve of those seventeen were spent as a local church pastor.
 I’d still be doing that, had the Lord not called me into another season of ministry.
 The fact that I was working full-time employment in addition to carrying a full load of ministry responsibilities does not mean that I was less successful than my fully funded ministry peers.
 The fact that I am presently serving in a fully funded ministry capacity does not mean that I am more successful than those first seventeen and a half years.
 A full-time ministry was not the goal of my life or like some sort of promotion I was seeking.